 - FIS 41000 – Professional Practice In Forensic Science

 - CHM 42400 – Analytical Chemistry II

-At PNW we know that forensic scientists are, first and foremost, scientists.
-So train you in the core scientific disciplines as well as standard and innovative forensic techniques.
+At PNW, we know that forensic scientists are, first and foremost, scientists.
+So, we train you in the core scientific disciplines and standard and innovative forensic techniques.

-As a Forensic Science major, you’ll get the vital skills you need qualify for entry into government careers as well as various private sector careers.
-You’ll work with forensic scientists learning evidence collection techniques, along with standard and state-of-the-art testing practices.
+As a Forensic Science major, you’ll get the vital skills you need to qualify for entry into government and various private sector careers.
+You’ll work with forensic scientists, learning evidence collection techniques and standard and state-of-the-art testing practices.

 - Crime scene investigator